maucejo/slydekit/docs/theming/custom-themes.typ

   String that indicates the navigation style of the presentation.
 It can be "topbar" or "minislide".
 It is used to determine the layout of the header.
 ]

+#argument-callout(kind: "State", "numbering-hidden", [bool], default: [false])[
+  Boolean that indicates whether the numbering of slides is hidden.
+It is used to determine whether to display the slide numbers in the footer of slides.
+]

 #argument-callout(kind: "State", "numbering-pattern", [dictionary])[
   Dictionary that defines the numbering pattern for sections and slides.
 It is used to customize the numbering format of the presentation.
 ]